Landmark national security trial opens in Hong Kong for prominent activist publisher Jimmy Lai | Law-Order

 Lai, 76, was arrested in August 2020 during a crackdown on the city's pro-democracy movement under the sweeping national security law enacted following huge protests four years ago.
 He was charged with colluding with foreign forces to endanger national security and conspiring with others to put out seditious publications.

+Lai's trial is Hong Kong's first on charges of collusion with foreign forces.
+It also targets three companies related to Apple Daily.
+Lai smiled and waved at his supporters after he walked into the courtroom.
+Some members of the public waved at Lai to show their support.
+Hong Kong's Roman Catholic Cardinal Joseph Zen, a vocal democracy advocate in the city, and representatives from foreign consulates were among the attendees.
+Before opening statements, Lai's lawyer Robert Pang, facing the prosecution in court, said the sedition charge his client faced didn't follow proper legal procedures.
+Pang argued the law required the prosecution of sedition charges to begin within six months after an alleged offense was committed and that prosecutors failed to do that in Lai's case.
+Three judges, approved by the government, are overseeing the proceedings.
+The trial is expected to last about 80 days.
 Last year, six former Apple Daily executives entered guilty pleas to collusion charges, admitting to the court they conspired with Lai to call for sanctions or other hostile activities against Hong Kong or China.
 They were convicted and await sentencing behind bars.
 Some of the former executives, alongside two others who also pleaded guilty to collusion charges, were expected to testify as witnesses for the prosecution of Lai.

 Outside the court building, there was a heavy police presence.
-Dozens of residents queued up to attend the hearing hours before its start.
+Dozens of residents lined up to attend the hearing hours before it started.

 Jolly Chung, 29, was among the first in the line, saying she would try to get in to observe the proceedings whenever she could.